baochuquan/nox/README.md

 ---

 ## License
-The NOX is released under the MIT license.
+`nox` is released under the MIT license.